United States

 Current Status

 The Ojos Azules has been suspended from active TICA registration at various points due to concerns about the homozygous lethality and the tiny population.
-It remains one of the rarest cats in existence — possibly numbering only in the dozens worldwide.
+It remains possibly the rarest recognized cat breed in existence — likely numbering only in the dozens worldwide.
 Its continued existence depends entirely on the commitment of a very small number of dedicated breeders.

 2. Appearance: The Eyes First, Everything Else Second

-The Ojos Azules’s appearance is dominated — literally and figuratively — by its eyes, but the rest of the cat is also distinctive and worth understanding.
+The Ojos Azules’s appearance is dominated by its eyes, but the rest of the cat is also distinctive and worth understanding.

 The Eyes

-The blue eyes of the Ojos Azules are genuinely extraordinary and immediately recognizable as different from the blue eyes of Siamese or white cats.
-They are described as deep, vivid blue — ranging from cornflower blue to dark sapphire — with an intensity and depth that the temperature-restricted blue of the Siamese or the melanin-absent blue of white cats does not match.
-They appear equally vivid in cats of all coat colors: equally striking in a dark tabby as in a lighter-coated individual.
+The blue eyes of the Ojos Azules are immediately recognizable as different from the blue eyes of Siamese or white cats.
+They range from cornflower blue to dark sapphire, with an intensity that the temperature-restricted blue of the Siamese or the melanin-absent blue of white cats does not match.
+They appear equally vivid in cats of all coat colors — as striking in a dark tabby as in a lighter-coated individual.

-This visual effect — deep blue eyes in a dark, fully-pigmented cat — has no parallel in any other breed and is the primary reason the Ojos Azules has attracted the attention it has despite its extreme rarity.
+This visual effect — deep blue eyes in a dark, fully pigmented cat — has no parallel in any other breed and is the primary reason the Ojos Azules has attracted attention despite its extreme rarity.

 Coat

 The coat is short to medium length, silky, and comes in virtually all colors and patterns.
-This breadth of color acceptance is itself part of what makes the breed genetically interesting — the same deep blue eyes can appear in solid black, tabby, tortoiseshell, and bicolor individuals, creating combinations with no parallel elsewhere.
+This breadth of color acceptance is itself part of what makes the breed genetically interesting — the same deep blue eyes can appear in solid black, tabby, tortoiseshell, and bicolor individuals, creating combinations found nowhere else.

 The exception is solid white or colorpoint-pattern cats, which are not registered as Ojos Azules because their blue eyes cannot be confirmed as resulting from the Ojos Azules gene rather than from standard white or colorpoint genetics.